raganwald-deprecated/homoiconic/2008-12-1/keep_your_privates_to_yourself.md

 Keep Your Privates To Yourself
 ===

-> Wherein we examine a way to break large classes into private modules and furthermore find a way to make methods private to a module and not to its downstream dependants.
+> Wherein we examine a way to break large classes into private modules and furthermore find a way to make methods private to a module and not to its downstream dependents.

 Problem Statement: Subdividing a Class
 ---